3kakakhel/arc-grey-theme/README.md

     gsettings set com.canonical.desktop.interface scrollbar-mode normal

 ### Bugs
-If you find a bug, please report it at https://github.com/horst3180/arc-theme/issues
+If you find a bug, please report it to me via mail at eti@eti.tf

-### Bug reporting
-If you find a bug, please report it [here](https://github.com/eti0/arc-grey-theme/issues) or [here](https://github.com/horst3180/arc-theme/issues).

 ### Full Preview
 ![A full screenshot of the Arc theme](http://i.imgur.com/vZz5MYC.png)